-Rathbone has just made the market for compact and affordable acoustic guitars that little bit hotter with its very handsome and sensibly priced 'No. 6' parlour acoustics.
+Rathbone has just made the market for compact and cheap acoustic guitars that little bit hotter with its very handsome and sensibly priced 'No. 6' parlour acoustics.

 There are two options in the lineup, one a classic all-mahogany build, the other a little more exotic, paring a solid Englemann spruce top with a bocote back and sides, with both instrument's bodies finished in with tidy binding and sporting slotted headstocks.

 Both No.6 parlours have a relatively short 24.4" scale and measure 38.5" from nose-to-tail.
 Although not quite 3/4 acoustic guitars, these dimensions are certainly couch-friendly, and if you are all looking for an acoustic guitar for travel and don't fancy Rathbone's short-scale No.1 baby concert, these are just 1.5" inches longer and worth trying side by side to see which is more suitable.

 Indeed, despite the No.6 models having the same dimensions, the rosewood fingerboards and the 42mm bone nut making for a similar feel, you'll want to compare and contrast the two models because the tonewoods should make quite a difference to their sound.